-Indications of catheter maintenance irrigation
+Indications of catheter flushing in the community

-- To assist in maintaining the catheter life of long term catheters in the community by eliminating encrustations and reducing need for unnecessary change within a short period of time. - Patients who are end of life pathway/ palliation: to avoid trauma of unnecessary frequent catheter change. - Patients with a blocked catheter that would otherwise by referred to ED - Reduce the risk of infection in patient with recurrent UTI secondary to catheter change.
+- Clients who are end of life pathway/ palliation: to avoid trauma of unnecessary frequent catheter change. - Clients with a blocked catheter that would otherwise by referred to ED - Reduce the risk of infection in client with recurrent UTI secondary to catheter change.